 SB 1236 is unlikely to impact Medi-Cal beneficiaries.
-Medicare enrollees with Medi-Cal already have supplemental coverage through Medi-Cal, where their Part B premiums and related cost sharing for Part B and the cost of benefits not covered by Medicare (e.g., vision, dental) are paid by Medi-Cal.
+Medicare enrollees who are also enrolled in Medi-Cal already get help with their out-of-pocket Medicare costs from Medi-Cal, where their Part B premiums and related cost sharing for Part B and the cost of benefits not covered by Medicare (e.g., vision, dental) are paid by Medi-Cal.
 Medicare enrollees who are dually enrolled in Medi-Cal are unlikely to purchase Medicare Supplement coverage because of this existing protection.
 There may be rare cases of dually eligible enrollees purchasing a separate Medicare Supplement, but it is cost-prohibitive for low-income Medi-Cal enrollees to purchase a Medicare Supplement on their own, given average premiums reach over \$2,800 per year.
 Medicare beneficiaries who are also eligible for Medi-Cal can enroll in Medi-Call at any time and do not need to sign up during a specific open enrollment period.